prefonty/YT-SummarizeChat/README.md

-# Summarize and Chat Youtube Videos (using SOTA LLMs)
+# Summarize Youtube Videos and Chat with the summary

 ## Overview